-Sticking to your goals doesn't have to be hard
+Sticking to your business’ New Year’s resolutions doesn’t have to be hard

 Ready or not, the year is going to be over before you know it.
 Everyone has high hopes for the new year.
 If you’re among the many who plan on ringing in the new year with some ambitious resolutions for yourself or your business, you might want to check out the following tips to help you stick to them.